Lothiraldan/OneTask/README.rst

     $> onetask get
     Empty task list.

-Sometimes you may want to contemplate accomplished work:
+Sometimes you may want to skip this horrible task you *know* you can't do right now, but want to keep in the list:

+    $> onetask skip
+    Switched from "task2" to "task3", good luck.

+Last, you probably feel like contemplating accomplished work:

     $> onetask history